powerhome/oss-guide/docs/publishing/prepare.md

 # Publishing your Project: Step 1.
 Prepare Your Request

-The Power Software Development Review Board (SDRB) is here to help developers at Power prepare code for external publication, promote projects, and build open source communities.
+The Power Software Development Review Team (SDRT) is here to help developers at Power prepare code for external publication, promote projects, and build open source communities.
 Our process is designed to set your project up for success, and to comply with relevant company policies.
 This page highlights the initial steps you'll take when it comes to publishing company code as an open source project, namely preparing to make your publication request.

 ## Name Your Project